sanskrit/raw_etexts_english/blogs/manasataramgini/2019-04-15_from-plato-to-euler-and-back.md

 +++
-title = "From Plato to Euler andxa0back"
+title = "From Plato to Euler and back"

 +++
 This is primarily meant as an educational handout on some very basic